Disappearance of Paula Jean Welden: Background

-Paula Jean Welden was the eldest of four daughters of the well-known industrial engineer, architect and designer William Archibald Welden (1900–1970) and his wife Jean Douglas (née Wilson; 1901-1976) of Brookdale Road, Stamford, Connecticut.
+Paula Jean Welden was the eldest of four daughters of the well-known industrial engineer, architect and designer William Archibald Welden (1900–1970) and his wife Jean Douglas (née Wilson; 1901–1976) of Brookdale Road, Stamford, Connecticut.
 Employed by the Revere Copper and Brass Company, Welden's father was the designer of many familiar household utensils, as well as stylish cocktail shakers and other objects.
 Welden was a 1945 graduate of Stamford High School.

-Bennington College

 In 1946, Welden was a sophomore at Bennington College in North Bennington, Vermont.
-Her college dormitory was Dewey House, one of the older dormitories on the college grounds, and which remains standing to this day.
+Her college dormitory was Dewey House, one of the older dormitories on the college grounds, and which remains standing.
 One day, Welden resolved to find and walk a portion of the Long Trail, a hiking route located a few miles from the campus.
 She tried to get some other students to join her that day, but they were busy; she ventured onto the trail by herself.

-Long Trail
+Disappearance

-After finishing her shift in the Bennington College dining hall, Welden returned to her room and changed into walking clothes.
+On December 1, after finishing her shift in the Bennington College dining hall, Welden returned to her room and changed into walking clothes.
 Her clothing was adequate for the weather that afternoon but not for the anticipated drop in temperature that night.
 She packed no bag, took no extra clothing, and did not take any extra money.
 From all appearances, she did not expect to be gone more than a few hours.

 Welden walked down the campus driveway and hitched a ride from State Route 67A near the college entrance to a point on State Route 9 near the Furnace Bridge, between downtown Bennington and Woodford Hollow.
 Local contractor Louis Knapp picked Welden up and drove her as far as his house on Route 9, about 2.5 mi from the Long Trail.
 From this point, Welden either hitchhiked or walked the rest of the way to the start of the trail in Woodford Hollow.

 A group of hikers were walking down the trail as Welden was walking up.
 She approached them and asked them a few questions about the Long Trail.
 Welden continued walking in a northerly direction on the road portion of the trail now known as Harbour Road.
-She was on the trail late in the afternoon and darkness was falling as she approached the end of Harbour Road.
+She was on the trail late in the afternoon, and darkness was falling as she approached the end of Harbour Road.
 She may have continued into quickly darkening woods.
 It was presumed that she must have continued her walk along the Bolles Brook valley, although there are no known confirmed sightings of her past the Fay Fuller Camp.